sveneisenschmidt/yay/docs/customisation.md

 #### `webhooks`.`incoming`

-Webhook  are declared as multi-dimensional associative arrays.
-Keys on the first level are the processor name, keys and values on second level are the properties of the validator.
-During runtime the application needs to identify a processor by it's name through a route parameter.
-Internally processors implement the [ProcessorInterface](../src/Component/Webhook/Incoming/ProcessorInterface.php) interface for incoming webhooks and implement the [ProcessorInterface](../src/Component/Webhook/Outgoing/ProcessorInterface.php) interface for outgoing webhooks.
+Webhooks are declared as multi-dimensional associative arrays.
+Keys on the first level are the processor name, keys and values on second level are the properties of the webhook.
+During runtime the application needs to identify a processor by  its through a route parameter.
+Internally, processors implement the `ProcessorInterface`([1](../src/Component/Webhook/Incoming/ProcessorInterface.php), [2](../src/Component/Webhook/Outgoing/ProcessorInterface.php)) for incoming and outgoing webhooks.

 Supported properties: `type`, `arguments`, `class`.
 If you provide `chain` for `type` the property `class` gets set to `ChainProcessor`, if you provide `dummy` it is set to `DummyProcessor` and if you provide `null` it is set to `NullProcessor` internally.